f5devcentral/f5-digital-customer-engagement-center/docs/delivery/application_delivery_controller/nginx/kic/lab01.rst

    nginx-ingress             LoadBalancer   172.20.14.206   ab21b88fec1f445d98c79398abc2cd5d-961716132.eu-central-1.elb.amazonaws.com   80:30284/TCP,443:31110/TCP   5h35m
    </pre>

-| Note the EXTERNAL-IP of the "dashboard-nginx-ingress".
-This is the
+.. ::note the EXTERNAL-IP of the "dashboard-nginx-ingress".

-hostname that we are going to use in order to view the Nginx Dashboard.
-| Browse to the following location and verify you can see the dashboard:
+This is the hostname that we are going to use in order to view the Nginx Dashboard.
+Browse to the following location and verify you can see the dashboard:
 ``http://<DASHBOARD-EXTERNAL-IP>/dashboard.html``

-| Note the EXTERNAL-IP of the "nginx-ingress".
-This is the hostname that
-we are going to use in order to publish the Arcadia web application.
-| Browse to the following location and verify that you receive a 404
-status code: ``http://<INGRESS-EXTERNAL-IP>/``
+Note the EXTERNAL-IP of the "nginx-ingress".
+This is the hostname that we are going to use in order to publish the Arcadia web application.
+Browse to the following location and verify that you receive a 404 status code: ``http://<INGRESS-EXTERNAL-IP>/``

-:warning: Please note that it might take some time for the DNS names to become available.
+.. ::warning Please note that it might take some time for the DNS names to become available.

 Now we can get to the interesting part
 ''''''''''''''''''''''''''''''''''''''